BradleyNeild/CanLookup-Docker/README.md

    nano .env  # Or use your preferred text editor
    ```

-   Fill in the details such as `DJANGO_SECRET_KEY`, database configurations, AWS credentials, and any other environment-specific variables.
+   Fill in the environment variables such as database configurations and AWS credentials.

 3. **Build and Run the Docker Containers**